AGSX/til/java/reading-jstat.md

 **Date: (March 30, 2016)**

 Most Hadoop Components are made out of Java.
 Sometimes they won't have a straightforward way of telling you how much heap they're using, or if they don't have GC logs, they might already be experiencing Full GC's.
-This is useful if, for example, a high impacting component such as Kafka is behaving weirdly.
+Knowing how to read JStat values is useful if, for example, a high impacting component such as Kafka is behaving weirdly.

 First off, to understand how GC's work, read up on [understanding how java garbage collection works](http://www.cubrid.org/blog/dev-platform/understanding-java-garbage-collection/).